 PQ1B — Recommended measure for funders

 What measure should funders focused on quality-of-life improvements use?
-7 of 8 respondents answered.
+All 7 respondents answered.

 There is broad agreement that calibration is worth pursuing.
 The dividing line is whether calibrated WELLBY alone suffices, or whether a broader composite (multiple wellbeing dimensions + revealed preference anchors) is preferable.
 Plant is the sole advocate for linear WELLBY as the best currently available, without endorsing calibration as a first step.